BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 	<figcaption>BGS citizen science applications: mySoil, myHAZ-VCT and myVolcano. </figcaption>
 </figure>

-## Anonymous submissions Vs user accounts
+## Anonymous submissions vs user accounts

 When designing citizen science applications, the decision of whether to allow anonymous observations or to require an element of authentication is integral to the project aims, ambitions and purpose.
 Allowing anonymous submissions reduces the amount of time it takes to submit an observation, which respects the time of your users and minimises any barriers to entry.